Bow drill

 A bow drill is a simple hand-operated type of tool, consisting of a rod (the spindle or drill shaft) that is set in rapid rotary motion by means of a cord wrapped around it, kept taut by a bow which is pushed back and forth with one hand.
 This tool of prehistoric origin has been used both as a drill, to make holes on solid materials such as wood, stone, bone, or teeth, and as a fire drill to start a fire.

-The spindle can be held in a fixed frame, or by a hand-held block (the hand piece or thimble) with a hole into which the top of the shaft is inserted.
-Some lubricant should be used to reduce friction between these two parts.
+The spindle can be held into a fixed frame, or by a hand-held block (the hand piece or thimble) with a hole into which the top of the shaft is inserted.
+Some lubricant should be used to reduce friction between these two parts, otherwise, it could lead to some trouble when doing it too fast.
 A popular campcraft book of 1920 attributed this invention to the Inuit.
 In Mehrgarh (Pakistan) it has been dated between the 4th-5th millennium BCE.

 The string of the bow is wrapped once around the spindle, so that it is tight enough not to slip during operation.
-In the variation called the Egyptian bow drill, the cord is wound around the shaft multiple times, or is fixed to it by a knot or a hole.
+In a variation called the Egyptian bow drill, the cord is wound around the shaft multiple times, or is fixed to it by a knot or a hole.

 The strap drill is a simpler version, where the bow is absent and the cord is kept taut by pulling the ends with both hands, while moving them left and right at the same time.
-In the absence of a frame, the thimble is shaped so that it can be held with the chin or mouth.
+In the absence of a frame, the thimble is shaped so that it can be held with the chin or the mouth.

+The bow lathe used for traditional woodturning uses the same principle as the bow drill.